Body Systems Definition

 Below, we’ll see how our organs and tissues work together as body systems to accomplish these tasks.

-List of Body Systems
+List of Body Systems and Functions

-- Respiratory System – Allows gas exchange between cells and the environment.
+– Allows gas exchange between cells and the environment.
 Includes trachea and lungs.

 The respiratory system takes oxygen from the environment and converts it into a form that cells can use.